tim-littlefair/tl-balena-browser/readme.md

 ---

 ## Choosing what to display
-If you want the `browser` to display a website, you can set the `LAUNCH_URL` as noted above.
-However, you can also drop the `browser` into a multicontainer app, and use it to display the (HTTP, port 80 or 8080, or HTTPS port 443) output of another service, such as a Grafana dashboard.
-The `browser` will automatically detect that a service is running a HTTP server  and display that.
+If you want the `tl-balena-browser` to display a website, you can set the `LAUNCH_URL` as noted above.
+However, you can also drop the `tl-balena-browser` into a multicontainer app, and use it to display the (HTTP, port 80 or 8080, or HTTPS port 443) output of another service, such as a Grafana dashboard.
+The `tl-balena-browser` will automatically detect that a service is running a HTTP server  and display that.
 Just make sure that you don't set a `LAUNCH_URL` environment variable, as they take precedence.
 Example:

 *docker-compose.yml*
 ```yaml